Our Genealogical Helper for Diamante ...

 Off-the-Road Links ...

-Although Diamante is historic, the Panormaio website has a photo collection that might have pictures from the area where Diamante was located:
+Although Diamante is historic, the Panormaio collection might have pictures from the area where Diamante was located:

 |<1>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Diamante, please let us know so that we can improve our accuracy.|